 Set up a compensation agreement with the advisers!
 This is not a free effort for your ASMs.
 You will pay a referral fee to a stranger, but not the employee who is leveraging his relationship on your behalf.

 If you are expecting the advisers to take time out of their busy schedules to make these calls for nothing, do not even start this strategy.
 The adviser should benefit from their efforts and, if you are fair, you will see some incredible results with this campaign.

 Step 5.
 The Experience is Key

 The experience is still king.
-Remember that you are tapping into your most valuable resource: brand-owners that trust you and have already chosen you repeatedly.
+Remember that you are tapping into your most valuable resource: brand owners who trust you and have already chosen you repeatedly.
 Make sure that you are not turning this opportunity into a negative experience that can damage that long term.

-If you get overly aggressive and pressure the sale, you will likely lose the customer all together.
+If you get overly aggressive and pressure the sale, you will likely lose the customer altogether.

-One last parting thought: it is always advantageous in business to focus on keeping the customers that we already have instead of acquiring new ones.
-Dealerships have so much upside potential when it comes to this as they have a DMS full of potential buyers that are ready to transact provided we give them a reason to!
+One last parting thought: It is always advantageous in business to focus on keeping the customers that we already have instead of acquiring new ones.
+Dealerships have so much upside potential when it comes to this as they have a DMS full of potential buyers who are ready to transact provided we give them a reason to!

 If I can help your current efforts in any way, please feel free to contact me.